showlab/cosmo/INSTALL.md

 pip install -r requirement.txt
 ```

-For MISTRAL model, update the transformers and use folloing:
+For MISTRAL model, update the transformers and use following:

 ```
 pip install -r requirements_mistral.txt